Bespoke services, flexible help, pick + mix planning!

 Devine Bride began as a creative outlet during my wedding journey and, following its success, I became inundated with requests for wedding help from friends and family.
 So much so that I decided to leave my day job working as an Operations Manager to pursue my passion full time.

 Previously, I worked at a family run perfume house, and before that I earned my organisational stripes in merchandising and operations roles for a TV shopping channel, a high end Japanese fashion chain and a luxury global skincare brand.
 When you put my experience together with my degrees (Product Design from the Glasgow School of Art and Fashion Marketing from the London College of Fashion) it’s a wonder I didn’t start planning weddings sooner.

 It’s fair to say that there’s not much I can’t coordinate.
 But although I have vast experience in operational business strategy, project management and budgeting, I have no formal training in wedding planning.
 That’s why I approach my business from a client’s point of view – as a partner rather than a supplier.
 I’ve been through it (myself, and as a bridesmaid three times), so I know the ups and downs and the stresses – as well as a lot of tricks.

 In the words of Anne Hathaway, “Weddings are important because they celebrate life and possibility.”

 Ultimately, it’s all about making people happy – and I love that.

 I will never tire of London and love exploring the city, even though I’ve lived in London for over 10 years now.
-The restaurant Morito in Hackney is a current obsession (although not so new anymore).
+The restaurant Morito in Hackney is a current crush (although not so new anymore).